Fleek-PIatform/website/src/content/blog/learn/understanding-ipfs-storage-fleek/index.md

 ## **Benefits of IPFS storage**

-### **Onchain**
+### **Distributed**

 IPFS eliminates single points of failure by distributing data across a network of nodes.
-This onchain architecture enhances data resilience and availability.
+This distributed architecture enhances data resilience and availability.

 ### **Data integrity and security**